smartcontractkit/chainlink-automation/docs/LOG_EVENT_PROVIDER.md

 ### Fetching Logs from DB

 Logs are fetched from the log poller continouosly in the background.
+Once fetched, logs are stored in the [log buffer](#log-buffer).

-Every `FetchInterval` it fetches logs for a subset of the active log upkeeps.
+Every `FetchInterval` the provider fetches logs for a subset of the active log upkeeps. `FetchPartitions` is used to determine the amount of partitions. \
-The number of subsets is determined by `FetchPartitions`. \
 Hash partitioning is done on the contract address of the filters.
 The address can be shared among multiple upkeeps.
 Only 6 bytes are used to avoid working with large numbers: \
 `sha256(filter.contractAddr)[:6] % FetchPartitions`

-i.e. `len(activeLogUpkeeps)/FetchPartitions`
-upkeeps are queried every `FetchInterval`.

-Once fetched, logs are stored in the log buffer.
+The number of upkeeps in a partition depends on the number of unique contract addresses among the active upkeeps.

+**NOTE:** we count on the hash function to provide balanced distribution of addresses.

+Assuming we have `u` active upkeeps, `p` partitions, and `c` unique contract addresses.
+Then the number of addresses in each partition is `c / p`.

+The number of upkeeps in a partition, is greater or equal (when there are no shared contract addresses) to the number of addresses in that partition.
+And less or equal to the number of all active upkeeps when they all share the same contract address.

+It is guarteed that all upkeeps will be visited once within `FetchInterval*FetchPartitions` time frame.

 The following sequence diagram describes the flow: